OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Implementation of OutLines

-For a single core on a conventional laptop computer, benchmarking indicates that {\tt OutLines} can calculate an emission line profile at $R=5,000$ in $\approx$20 ms for any assumed geometry.
-Given reasonable guess parameters, iterative non-linear least squares fitting routines like the trust-reflective algorithm (see {\tt scipy.optimize.least\_squares}) perform rapidly, typically converging on a solution within 10 to 30 s depending on the data and the assumed geometry.
+For a single core on a conventional laptop computer, benchmarking indicates that {\tt OutLines} can calculate an emission line profile at $R=5,000$ in $6\rm\:ms$ for the most complex geometry (disk plus hollow cones), and that the compute time increases almost linearly with $R$ such that run times are $2.5\rm\:ms$ at $R=2,000$, $4\rm\:ms$ at $R=3,000$, $13\rm\:ms$ at $R=10,000$, $25\rm\:ms$ at $R=20,000$, and $65\rm\:ms$ at $R=50,000$.
+For the simplest geometry (spherical), the compute times are much faster ($<1\rm\:ms$ for $R\leq30,000$).
+Given reasonable guess parameters, iterative non-linear least squares fitting routines like the trust-reflective algorithm (see {\tt scipy.optimize.least\_squares}) perform rapidly, typically converging on a solution within 10 to 30 s depending on the data and the assumed model.
 For 25 walkers, a typical MCMC sampler (here benchmarked using {\tt emcee}, \citealt{emcee}) takes anywhere from $0.1$ to $2$ s per step to run on a conventional laptop computer when fitting an {\tt OutLines} model to an observed line profile, even when accounting for complex geometries and LSF effects.
 The addition of convolution with a line spread function does increase the computation time; however, the extent to which this occurs depends on the resolution, size of the data set, and the implementation of the convolution.